In General

 The easiest way is to come in via the I-70 stub that is INSIDE the Baltimore Beltway, I-695.

-If you are north (like I-83 or I-95 from PA, DE, or NJ) or south (say I-95 from DC or VA, or I-97), come around the Beltway to I-70 at exit 17 and head east.
+• If you are coming from the north (like I-83 or I-95 from PA, DE, or NJ) or south (via I-95 from DC or VA, or I-97), come around the Beltway to I-70 at exit 17 and head east.
+Go all the way to the end of the interstate, and refer to the second map below.

-If you are in the downtown area of Baltimore, it may be easier to come out Route 40, Baltimore National Pike, and then hang a right onto Security Blvd.
+• If you are in the downtown area of Baltimore, it may be easier to come out Route 40 (Baltimore National Pike), and then hang a right onto Security Blvd.
 If you are down around the stadiums or Baileys Wye however, take I-95 south to the Beltway and then take 695 north to I-70, it will be much quicker.

 Below is a map of the Leakin Park area off of the east end of Interstate 70 and Security Blvd, adjacent to Catonsville, so let's go over the info on it: